 It is impossible to predict how mildly or severely someone with NF will be affected and roughly half of all cases arise in families with no history of NF.

-There is no known cure, and treatment options are limited.
+There is no known cure, and treatment options are limited, but significant research is happening globally providing hope for people impacted by NF.